zenml-io/zenml-projects/zen-news-summarization/README.md

 ## Limitations, future improvements and upcoming changes

-Before we end this project, it is also important to talk about the limitations we faced, the possible future improvements, and changes which are already in
+Before we end this project, it is also important to talk about the limitations we faced, the possible future improvements, and changes that are already in
 motion:

-- The first limitation of the ZenNews is the number of supported news sources.
+- The first limitation of ZenNews is the number of supported news sources.
 As this project was initially designed as a PoC, the only supported news source is BBC.
 However, thanks to our design, it is really easy to expand this list by adding additional steps, which consume data and create `Article`